-The Steamship Authority (passenger and auto, year round)
+The Steamship Authority (auto and passenger, year round)

 www.steamshipauthority.com | 508-477-8600.

 The Steamship Authority operates the only automobile ferries to Martha’s Vineyard, from Woods Hole, MA.
-The trip takes 45 minutes, costs $8/person one-way and about $130 round-trip for a car, and the ferry will arrive at either Vineyard Haven or Oak Bluffs.
-The Steamship makes the most frequent number of daily trips to the Vineyard, but if you’re not bringing your car, consider the Island Queen in Falmouth.
-Reservations for your automobile are required and can be hard to get during the summer months.
-Plan well in advance.
+The trip takes 45 minutes, costs $8.50/person one-way and around $180 one way -trip for a car; the ferry will arrive at either Vineyard Haven or Oak Bluffs.
+Reservations for your automobile are required and can be hard to get during the summer months, so make sure you call.
+Plan well in advance!
+The Steamship makes the most frequent number of daily trips to the Vineyard, but if you’re not bringing your car you may consider these other options:

 www.patriotpartyboats.com | 800-734-0088 | 508-548-2626.

-Operates daily from Falmouth Harbor, Falmouth, MA.
+Operates daily from Falmouth Harbor at 227 Clinton Ave., Falmouth, MA.
 This boat line is not well known but operates the earliest daily departure to Martha’s Vineyard, 3:30 a.m. (the newspaper boat), as well as about eight other daily crossings.
-The trip takes 35 minutes and cost $10/person.
+The trip takes 35 minutes and cost $12/person- one way.
 Also available as an emergency 24-hour water taxi service.
 These people will get you onto or off of Martha’s Vineyard when no one else can, or will.